Raising Quail for Meat + What It Will Cost You

 - Cleaning Supplies: Consider $10 – $15 per month for disinfectants and other cleaning supplies.

-However, if you’re raising quail in a tractor or in pens with wire flooring, bedding costs don’t need to be factored in.
-With a tractor, quail are moved to fresh ground daily, which naturally keeps their area clean without the need for bedding.
-Pens with wire flooring allow waste to fall through, reducing buildup and minimizing the need for frequent cleanouts.
+However, if you’re raising quail in a tractor or in outdoor pens with wire flooring, bedding costs don’t need to be factored in.
+With a tractor, quail are moved to fresh ground daily.
+Outdoor pens with wire flooring allow waste to fall through, reducing buildup and minimizing the need for frequent cleanouts.
+Indoor pens will require bedding to line the manure trays, but not as much as some other setups.

 Processing Costs